-These high protein chocolate crispy cakes are a no bake treat made with just three main ingredients, and each one packs around 18 grams of protein.
-As a dietitian, what I love most is that the protein comes from food, high protein crisps and peanut butter, with no protein powder, which makes them a great option for kids and grown-ups alike.
+These high protein chocolate crispy cakes are a no bake treat made with just three main ingredients.
+Each one packs around 18g of protein, but there’s no protein powder involved.
+Instead, the protein comes from high protein crisps and peanut butter, giving you a crispy, chocolatey snack that works for both kids and grown-ups.

 A Quick Look At This Recipe